Novicell/frontend-packages/packages/vue/slideshow/README.md

 ### Full stylesheet
 When using more Swiper features than the default, you will need to either:
-- Overwrite the styling on the default swiper classes manually (good luck) OR
+- Overwrite the styling on the default swiper classes manually OR
 - Import the standard swiper styles from `'swiper/css/swiper.css'`